Mikegah24/ad-scenarios/README.md

 Steps:

-Create a GPO to set lockout policy (3 failed attempts, 5 min duration).
+- Create a GPO to set lockout policy (3 failed attempts, 5 min duration).

+- Use one of the users to login

-Use the CLIENT1 machine to attempt incorrect logins for a user.
+- Use the CLIENT1 machine to attempt incorrect logins for a user.

+- Enter Wrong password and until you are locked out.
+And see the message...

-View logs on DC1 using Event Viewer.
+- View logs on DC1 using Event Viewer.

-Event ID 4625 → failed logon

-Event ID 4740 → account locked out

-(Optional) Export .evtx log file.